 The safety of all students and staff is the first priority of the school system when decisions are made about whether schools must be closed, delayed or dismissed early because of severe weather.
 Severe weather includes tornadoes, hurricanes, snow storms, ice storms and other extreme natural events that pose an imminent threat to the safety of students and staff.

-All school personnel should be familiar with severe-weather procedures.
-Principals/supervisors are responsible for informing their staff, including new hires throughout the year, about these procedures and ensuring that they are followed.
+All school personnel are familiar with severe-weather procedures.
+Principals/supervisors are responsible for informing their staff, including new hires throughout the year, about these procedures and ensuring they are followed.
 An overview can be found on the employee calendar, on the CMS Web site and on the CMS intranet.
 Each school will issue a Connect-Ed message or initiate a staff telephone tree as an additional communication tool for severe-weather information.

 When early dismissal occurs, parents must be informed quickly.
 The best and quickest way to notify parents is with Connect-Ed.

-The CMS Communications Department will notify the public when severe weather requires that schools close or open with a two-hour delay.
+The CMS Communications Department will notify staff and the public when severe weather requires that schools close or open with a two-hour delay.
 No notification means schools are open.
 On days with closings or delays, information will be shared by 5:30 a.m.
 If an early dismissal is required because of severe weather, the information will be available by 1 p.m.
-Severe-weather changes will be be posted on the CMS Web site, intranet, district social media sites and shared with local media (newspapers, TV and radio stations).
+Severe-weather changes will be posted on the CMS Web site, intranet, district social media sites, the CMS app and shared with local media (newspapers, TV and radio stations).
 The Communications staff will also send voice and text messages using Connect-Ed, post the information on the CMS Facebook and Twitter pages and notify CharMeck 311.

 When schools open two hours late because of severe weather, the start of school is delayed but the ending bell time does not change.
 All employees other than bus drivers will report to work at the usual time (unless a notification is issued).
 Principals will develop a modified bell schedule to accommodate the late start and will collaborate with the cafeteria manager on a lunch schedule that allows all students to eat.